ridhaaDev/Python-Code-Snippets/README.md

 # Python-Code-Snippets

-Here I'll put miscellaneous code snippets from Python that solved some problem
+Here I'll put miscellaneous Python code snippets that I wrote to solve some problem for me.
+It's mainly thingsthat I found difficult to solve at first, but later on became trivial